Pilgrims

 'Pilgrims' - A pioneering new ministry

-In May 2023 we launched a new ministry initiative called Pilgrims, which attracted 100+ people to its inaugural event.
-Inspired by ‘The Via Beata’ (meaning 'A Way of Blessing') pilgrim way and the All Hallows’ Convent in Ditchingham, Pilgrims invites companions to explore together the spirituality of pilgrimage and the monastic life of prayer, considering how these approaches to the Christian journey can inform life as a follower of Jesus today.
+In May 2023 we launched a new ministry initiative called Pilgrims, which has been a wonderful and fruitful experience for many.
+Inspired by the UK-spanning Via Beata pilgrimage and the All Hallows’ Convent in Ditchingham, Pilgrims has invited companions to explore together the spirituality of pilgrimage and the monastic life of prayer, considering how these approaches to the Christian journey can inform life as a follower of Jesus today.

-Details of Pilgrims gatherings in April and May 2024 are listed below.
-To receive the monthly Pilgrims newsletter direct to your inbox, which details the forthcoming month's gatherings, please register here.
-The latest newsletter is also available to view online here.
+To sign-up to receive the newsletter direct to your inbox, please register here.
+Meanwhile, an archive of previous newsletters is available to view online here.

 revdjshelton@outlook.com